 Lawyers are over-represented as millionaires

 We all know that slow and steady wins the race, so lawyers must be over represented in the ranks of millionaires, right?
 Not according to the work done in The Millionaire Next Door which pegged lawyers at just 8% of the country’s total millionaires.

 We’re in good company here though, since doctors don’t fare any better.
 It turns out having a higher than average salary can really cause problems in accumulating wealth if you’re not familiar with lifestyle inflation.

 I also think many lawyers aren’t in the millionaire camp because they don’t start with plans to become millionaires.
 Instead they are happy to have jobs and make reasonable spending decisions.
 When those decisions go unchecked, over time as their salary increases, it will be too late for them to form a plan until they’re in their early 50s and starting to seriously think about retirement.

 Obviously, lawyers do have a lot of advantages.
-Generally they make more than the average American.
-They belong to a profession that is protected by serious borders since it takes three years of law school and passing the bar exam to be able to compete with lawyers.
+Generally they make more than the average American, just like doctors, pharmacists, engineers, etc. They belong to a profession that is protected by serious borders since it takes three years of law school and passing the bar exam to be able to compete with lawyers.

 Therefore, it shouldn’t be hard for most lawyers to become millionaires.
 It just takes discipline and time.

 But yet I’m still perplexed as to what I see as a lack of rich lawyers?
 I’ve emailed back and forth with a few of you and plan a series of interviews to be published in the future (after all, we can all learn from how they’ve done it).